 Non-EU students must be prepared to pay tuition fees, more information here

 In order to reach the goals of learning outcomes, students are expected to work about 40 hours a week (1500-1600 hours for a year of full time study), including lectures, seminars, group work and self-study.

 The BNS program is taught by lectures and seminars, group-work, group discussions, colloquiums, excursions, tutoring on writing assessments, case-study projects and in fieldwork, and by students presentations of various assignments and of project work.

 Through group and individual work, candidates are trained to develop and discuss their understanding of key topics of the Circumpolar North.

 Several master-programmess, both domestic Norwegian and international ones within Social Sciences can be taken following the BNS programme.
 Relevant master programmess at UIT: Tourism Studies - master, Master of Indigenous Studies - master, Peace and Conflict Transformation - master.

 Exchange studies abroad will make you more attractive on the job market.
 Studies abroad will increase your learning outcomes, improve your language skills, give you unique adventures and international experience.

 The degree programme in Northern Studies has bilateral exchange agreements with universities abroad where the student may take modules that will subsequently be approved as part of the degree.
-In this degree programme, we recommend exchange studies abroad in the third or fourth semester.
+In this degree programme, we recommend exchange studies abroad in the fourth semester.
 We make certain reservations concerning what modules the exchange university has to offer.
 Prior to going abroad, the student should have a preliminary approval.
 A faculty member from the degree programme will assist the student in choosing modules that will be approved as part of the degree.
 Final approval at UiT will be given upon application with documentation of passed exams in the recommended modules abroad.
 For an updated overview of exchange universities we refer to UiT’s webpage on internationalisation, or you may contact our international coordinator.